tatinCode/tatinCode/README.md

 ## Hi there 👋

+(linux bug resetted my save so it could have been more)
+# Repo PB solo: lvl 12
+# Repo PB w/ gf: lvl 15

+## Peak Dota MMR: 3.7k

+### Ironic to do list
+Resume website
+Learn JS
+Learn React

 <!--
 **tatinCode/tatinCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.